Bile Flow: Top 15 Herbs to Support Liver & Gallbladder

 Dandelion is a well-known ‘weed’ that you probably have in your background in the spring or summer months.
 They are free food that grows practically everywhere.

-You can eat dandelion greens raw or cook.
+You can eat dandelion greens raw or cooked.
 They make a delicious addition to any green salad blend.
 You may want to gently massage it with some apple cider vinegar for further liver-supporting benefits.
 You may also use their roots, flowers, and stems as well.
-You may try a dandelion tea and Coconut Dandelion Coffee.
+You may try dandelion tea and Coconut Dandelion Coffee.

 Turmeric